Tenant Handbook

 Please refer to the CFS website for more information on bushfire preparedness.

-During your tenancy you will have at least one routine inspection, and one property condition survey per year.
+During your tenancy we will undertake both general routine inspections, and property condition surveys.

 The Routine Tenancy Inspection involves looking at the property, its cleanliness, and its state of repair.
 We can also discuss with you other aspects of your tenancy.
 These inspections are conducted by your housing officer and usually one other person from our office.

 The Property Condition Survey is conducted by a licensed builder who visually assesses the internal and external condition of the property.
-These surveys are generally outsourced to independent contractors.
+These surveys are generally outsourced to independent contractors and will occur every 3 years.

-As part of the lease agreement, Cornerstone tenants must respect the rights and privacy of their neighbours and ensure visitors to their home behave properly.
+Cornerstone tenants must respect their neighbours’ rights and privacy and ensure that visitors behave responsibly.
+Tenants must not:

 How To Lodge A Complaint